 While not as well known as its comparable counterpart sushi (which had its origins in being a transportable food), onigiri is probably one of my favorite “to-go” foods.
 When I lived in Japan, I was taught how to make onigiri but was quite terrible with forming it (which is really the main part)- I couldn’t seem to get the triangle shape down!
 Honestly, it really isn’t that hard but I think I just wasn’t particularly coordinated in the kitchen yet.
-While in Japan you can find it in most supermarkets and convenience stores, it’s really a simple comfort food.
-At it’s most simplified, it’s compacted salted rice with or without some sort of filling and nori (an edible seaweed) wrapped around it.
+While in Japan you can find onigiri in most supermarkets and convenience stores, it’s really a simple comfort food.
+At its most simplified, it’s compacted salted rice with or without some sort of filling and nori (an edible seaweed) wrapped around it.
+Many fillings are typically fish or meat-based, I’ve been making vegetarian onigiri at home.

 While I’ve occasionally bought it from Asian markets in the states, I never really attempted to make it again until recently.
 On my birthday back in April I received a kayak from my dad and thus have been kayaking more.
 I’ve started making onigiri as a simple compact snack (that fits easily in a kayak) that’s full of energy, doesn’t require utensils and doesn’t spoil easily.